The Love Connection: Stretch Your Body and Mind for Healthier Relationships

 Open Body, Open Mind

 Flexibility is one of yoga’s most widely known benefits for very good reasons.
-Every day, millions of yoga devotees stretch their ways to longer hamstrings, more open hips, and less tension in their necks and shoulders.
 Being more flexible isn’t just about making more advanced yoga postures accessible, however.
 It has lots of real-world applications, like improving range of motion and joint health, which in turn helps prevent chronic pain and promote healthy aging.
-For people who already have active lifestyles, flexibility may be the missing component of your fitness regime, and it’s the one that will help you avoid or recover from sports injuries and improve athletic performance.
+For people who already have active lifestyles, flexibility may be the missing component of your fitness regime, the thing that will help you avoid or recover from sports injuries and improve athletic performance.

 The Love Connection